By: Team W09-1 Since: Feb 2019 Licence: MIT

 The image below illustrates the scenario of when the user executes add-hw mc/CS1101S hw/Tutorial 1

-4.6.
+add-note4.6.
 Deleting a note : delete-note

 This feature allows the user to delete a note from the homework manager through its index.

-The delete note feature is facilitated by the DeleteNoteCommandParser
+The delete note feature is facilitated by the DeleteNoteCommandParser and

-the DeleteNoteCommand
+the DeleteNoteCommand.

 The delete command is part of the logic component of our application.
 It interacts with the model and the storage components of our application.